mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 might still be able to make them work by utilizing the `packageRules` configuration option.
-For properly updating an addon that requires dynamic components we can use `ensureSafeComponent` to make them compatible with Embroider and unlock the route splitting feature.
+For properly updating an addon that requires dynamic components we can use `ensureSafeComponent` to make them compatible with Embroider and unlock the route-splitting feature.

 [contact]: https://simplabs.com/contact/